Steven Caldwell: Burnley

 At the start of the 2008–09 season, Caldwell continued to establish himself in the first team, playing in the centre–back position, as well as, resuming his captain duties for Burnley.
 He stated that his aim was to help the club reach the Premier League next season.
 Caldwell helped Burnley keep three consecutive clean sheets between 23 August 2008 and 30 August 2008.
-It wasn't until on 27 September 2008 when Caldwell scored his first goal of the season, in a 3–1 win against Preston North End.
+On 27 September 2008 Caldwell scored his first goal of the season, in a 3–1 win against Preston North End.
 During a 1–1 draw against Charlton Athletic on 25 October 2008, he suffered a hip injury that saw him substituted in the 51st minute.
 But Caldwell quickly recovered from the injury and returned to the starting line–up against Reading on 28 October 2008, as the club won 1–0.
 Prior to the match against Chelsea in the Round of 16 of the League Cup, Caldwell said he wanted the opposition team to field in stronger players, saying: "I really hope they play their best team against us because you want to play against the very best.
 I'm sure they'll play a strong team, they seem to have been doing it in other rounds of the cup and you want to play against people like Nicolas Anelka, John Terry and Frank Lampard because they're at the very top of football."
 However in a match, he captained Burnley throughout the match to extra time until his sending off in the 116th minute for a second bookable offence, as the club won 5–4 in the penalty shootout following a 1–1 draw.
 After serving a one match suspension, Caldwell returned to the starting line–up against Doncaster Rovers on 22 November 2008 and helped Burnley keep a clean sheet, in a 0–0 draw.
 Once again, he received a straight red card after dragging Richie Wellens back inside the area, in a 2–1 loss against Doncaster Rovers on 28 December 2008.
 After serving a two match suspension, Caldwell returned to the starting line–up against Swansea City on 10 January 2009, as the club lost 2–0.
-It wasn't until on 21 March 2009 when Caldwell scored his second goal of the season, in a 2–1 win against Plymouth Argyle.
+On 21 March 2009 Caldwell scored his second goal of the season, in a 2–1 win against Plymouth Argyle.
 He then helped the club reach the play–offs after beating Bristol City 4–0 in the last game of the season.
 Caldwell then helped Burnley beat Reading 3–0 in the semi–finals of the Football League Championship play-off to reach the final.
 The highlight of Caldwell's Burnley career was lifting the Football League Championship play-off trophy as captain after beating Sheffield United 1–0 to play in the Premier League next season.
 However, he expressed mixed emotions, due to his former club, Newcastle United, being relegated.
 At the end of the 2008–09 season, Caldwell made 57 starts throughout the season, as the Scottish international was a virtual ever-present in the Clarets back-line.